phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 }
 ```

 The function takes a mutable reference to the `RecursivePageTable` because it needs to modify it and a `FrameAllocator` that is explained below.
-It then uses the [`map_to`] function of the [`Mapper`] trait to map the page at `0x1000` to the physical frame at address `0xb8000`.
+It then uses the [`map_to`] function of the [`Mapper`] trait to map the page at address `0x1000` to the physical frame at address `0xb8000`.
 The function is unsafe because it's possible to break memory safety with invalid arguments.

 [`map_to`]: https://docs.rs/x86_64/0.3.5/x86_64/structures/paging/trait.Mapper.html#tymethod.map_to
 [`Mapper`]: https://docs.rs/x86_64/0.3.5/x86_64/structures/paging/trait.Mapper.html

 Apart from the `page` and `frame` arguments, the [`map_to`] function takes two more arguments.
 The third argument is a set of flags for the page table entry.
-We set the `PRESENT` flag because it is required for all valid entries and the `WRITABLE` flag to make the mapping writable.
+We set the `PRESENT` flag because it is required for all valid entries and the `WRITABLE` flag to make the mapped page writable.

 The fourth argument needs to be some structure that implements the [`FrameAllocator`] trait.
 The `map_to` method needs this argument, because it might need unused frames for creating new page tables.
-The `Size4KiB` argument in the trait implementation is needed because the [`Page`] and [`PhysFrame`] types are [generic] over the [`PageSize`] to work with both standard 4KiB pages and huge 2MiB/1GiB pages.
+The `Size4KiB` argument in the trait implementation is needed because the [`Page`] and [`PhysFrame`] types are [generic] over the [`PageSize`] trait to work with both standard 4KiB pages and huge 2MiB/1GiB pages.

 [`FrameAllocator`]: https://docs.rs/x86_64/0.3.5/x86_64/structures/paging/trait.FrameAllocator.html
 [`Page`]: https://docs.rs/x86_64/0.3.5/x86_64/structures/paging/struct.Page.html